-This Land Development Code applies to all land, uses, buildings, and structures within unincorporated the Driggs Area of City Impact, Teton County, Idaho. except in Areas of City Impact where the County and a municipality have agreed to apply other ordinances.
-When land is added within the jurisdiction of the County to the Area of City Impact, through deannexation or sale of public lands, the County and City will jointly follow Driggs AOI LDC procedures to apply a zoning designation to those lands.
+This chapter of the Land Development Code applies to all land, uses, buildings, and structures within unincorporated Teton County, Idaho, except in Areas of City Impact where the County and a municipality have agreed to apply other ordinances.only within the Area of Impact of the City of Victor.
+When land is added within the jurisdiction of the County, through de-annexation or sale of public lands, the County will follow LDC procedures to apply a zoning designation to those lands.